 So, God's command for the Israelites to steal from the Egyptians can be seen as a form of reparations.
 They, and their ancestors, had been defrauded of wages for 400 years by the Egyptians.
 Therefore, as a punishment on Egypt, and to correct the injustice, God took the payment by force, via the Israelites.

-Morality is whatever God defines it as, so it's impossible for any of this to be immoral, unless you have found someone who more powerful than God, and able to enforce their morality on Him.
-It's impossible to do something immoral, if you are obeying God.
+Morality is whatever God defines it as, so it is impossible for any of this to be immoral, unless you have found someone who more powerful than God, and able to enforce their morality on Him.
+It is impossible to do something immoral, if one is obeying God.

-For instance, in the normal course of events, it's clearly immoral to kill your child (Exodus 20:13, Deuteronomy 5:17).
-What if God tells you to do it, though (Genesis 22:1-2)?
-You'd be sinning not to.
+For instance, in the normal course of events, it's clearly immoral to kill one's child (Exodus 20:13, Deuteronomy 5:17).
+If God tells someone do it however, as He did Abraham (Genesis 22:1-2), one would be sinning not to obey.

 God carried out judgment on the Egyptians via the Israelites, by having them steal their valuables.
 This not only served to punish the Egyptians for unjustly enslaving the Israelites, but also corrected the injustice, by giving the Israelites wealth that they and their ancestors had been defrauded of.